-- Operating system: macOS 10.13 or later. - Screen resolution: 1280x720 pixels or better.
+- Operating system: macOS 12.x to 10.13. - Screen resolution: 1280x720 pixels or better.

 If your operating system is more recent than the above, check our website to find a compatible version of Easy Data Transform.

 You may be able to run the software satisfactorily on lower specification systems or more operating systems, but we can't guarantee it.
 If in doubt, try running an unlicensed trial version before you buy a license.